TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“Students at Dalton High School that study less than four hours a week get a C or lower in at least one class per year.”_

-There are still more issues, but the hypothesis must relate two or more variables to each other.
+There are still other issues, but the hypothesis must relate two or more variables to each other.

 ## Cause and Effect

 > _“During the summer, ice cream consumption increases and more people drown per day.”_

-This is a true statement, but does not tell us how those two variables relate to one another.
+This is a true statement, but it does not tell us how those two variables relate to one another.
 Are people drowning because they ate too much ice cream?
-Or are they eating more ice cream because they are sad about all the drownings?
+Or are they eating more ice cream because they are sad about the drownings?

 > _“During the summer, people who eat ice cream will drown at a higher rate than people who do not eat ice cream.”_